arbakker/geobuzz_workshop_2017/_sources/explore_geopackage.rst.txt

 owc_context
 ~~~~~~~~~~~~

-Containing the `OWS-context <http://www.owscontext.org/>`_ file that defines the map definition; it contains which layers, layer sequence, map bbox and projection of the map.
+Containing the `OWS-context <http://www.owscontext.org/>`_ file that defines the map definition; it contains which layers, layer sequence, map bounding-box and projection of the map.

 owc_style
 ~~~~~~~~~~~~